sandragodinhosilva/melange/docs/index.md

 ## Citing MeLanGE
-For now MeLanGE does not have a publication describing its functionalities (we are working on it).
-Please use a link to MeLanGE github when you reference this tool.
+For now, MeLanGE does not have a publication describing its functionalities (we are working on it).
+Please use a link to MeLanGE Github when you reference this tool.

 ### MeLanGE Contributions